astropy/specutils/docs/source/model_fitting.rst

 The models can be fitted with the following fitters:

 =================== ============================================
-Pyfocal Fitter Name Astropy Fitter Class
+SpecViz Fitter Name Astropy Fitter Class
 =================== ============================================
 Levenberg-Marquardt `~astropy.modeling.fitting.LevMarLSQFitter`
 Simplex             `~astropy.modeling.fitting.SimplexLSQFitter`